Shreyas-Bhat/MolPropPred/README.md

 other Linux based operating systems and MacOS.

 1. Install virtualenv with `pip install virtualenv`.
-2. Create the virtual environment with `virtualenv qm9`.
+2. Create the virtual environment with `virtualenv venv`.
-3. Activate the virtual environment with `source qm9/bin/activate`.
+3. Activate the virtual environment with `source venv/bin/activate`.
 4. Install the dependencies in the virtual environment with 	`pip install -r requirements.txt`.
 5. Type `deactivate` to deactivate the 	Virutal Environment once you are done.